Faculty & Staff

 karolinakrasuska@uw.edu.pl

-Educated in Poland, Germany, and the United States, Karolina Krasuska is Associate Professor (adiunkt) and the founding director of the Gender/Sexuality Research Group.
+Educated in Poland, Germany, and the United States, Karolina Krasuska is Associate Professor (adiunkt) and the founder of the Gender/Sexuality Research Group.
 Her research and teaching areas include: cultural theory, memory studies, gender studies, and twenty- and twenty-first century literature, including Jewish American literature.
-Dynamic, student-centered and socially engaged teaching constitutes the core of her pedagogy.
-She initiated the American Studies Colloquium Series at the ASC (2010) and was awarded the University of Warsaw Teaching Award in humanities (2017).
-Recipient of multiple scholarships and grants, currently she is working on her second book project on post-Soviet migrant memory, Jewishness, and American literature, funded by the National Science Center. [full profile]
+Dynamic, student-centered and socially engaged teaching constitutes the core of her pedagogy: she was awarded the University of Warsaw Teaching Award in humanities (2017).
+Prof. Krasuska initiated the American Studies Colloquium Series at the ASC (2010) and is the founding director of the Gender/Sexuality Research Group (2016).
+Her research has been funded by multiple grants and awards and her most recent publication is her third monograph Soviet-Born: The Afterlives of Migration in Jewish American Fiction (2024) from Rutgers University Press.
+Prof. Krasuska welcomes PhD and MA projects in gender/queer studies, transnational literature and culture, Jewish American literature and culture. [full profile]

 dr Anna Kurowicka